2023 President of the Chamber of Deputies of Brazil election

 The 2023 President of the Chamber of Deputies of Brazil election took place on 1 February 2023, the day after the opening day of the 1st Session of the 57th Legislature of the National Congress, almost four months after the 2022 elections.
-It will result in the election of the President of the Chamber of Deputies, two vice presidents, the positions of 1st, 2nd, 3rd and 4th Secretaries and their respective replacements.
+It resulted in the election of the President of the Chamber of Deputies, two vice presidents, the positions of 1st, 2nd, 3rd and 4th Secretaries and their respective replacements.
 They will hold a biennial term (2023-2025), making it impossible for them to be re-elected in the same Legislature - as established in Art.
 5 of the Internal Regulations of the Chamber of Deputies.